niradar/duplicate_files_in_folders/README.md

 ## Possible Future Improvements
 - [ ] Improve summary and user interface
     - [ ] Add a better summary of the actions taken
     - [ ] Add summary also to the console output
 - [ ] Better handling of folders with saved html files
   - [ ] Deal with `_files` folders in the source folder
   - [ ] Move it only if all files are duplicates
 - [ ] More ways to influence how the script works
   - [ ] Add an argument to act only if the entire folder is a subfolder of a target folder, recursively (bottom-up)
   - [ ] Option to keep the source folder structure in the move_to folder
+  - [ ] Option to send duplicates to recycle bin instead of move_to folder
 - [ ] Add a way to ignore files with specific extensions / process only files with specific extensions
-- [ ] Consider using bloom filters for faster comparison (https://en.wikipedia.org/wiki/Bloom_filter)
+- [ ] Use bloom filters for faster comparison (https://en.wikipedia.org/wiki/Bloom_filter)
   - [ ] idea - save also the first part of the hash - when comparing large files - if no match after that part, you don't need to continue the check
-- [ ] To consider: make sure expired cache is removed over time even if not touched
+  - [ ] Before checking target files also check if there is no chance we need them, for example - filename no match and not ingoring file name, or file size doesn't match
 - [ ] More safeguards
   - [ ] Check any file operation for errors
-- [ ] Before checking target files also check if there is no chance we need them, for example - filename no match and not ingoring file name, or file size doesn't match
 ## Known Issues
 - [ ] Even if argument --copy_to_all is not present, still need to move the duplicates to the move_to folder without copying them to other folders
 - [ ] Issue with files with non-standard characters in the filename - no reproducible yet